Auto-Rig

 The character can be in T-Pose or A-Pose.
 For the fingers detection, there must be enough spaces between fingers.
 The palm must face the floor, if the hand is too much twisted forward or backward, the fingers detection will fail.

-If your character’s fingers don’t meet these requirements, you can choose Skip Fingers above the Go button (read below).
+If the fingers of your character do not meet these requirements, you can choose Skip Fingers above the Go button (more instructions below).
 If the whole character it not a biped, skip this part and go straight to the next chapter to manually place the reference bones.

 Limitations